3. Carbon sequestration

 Calculating the carbon stock at the start of the project

-Reference can be made to any maps, photographs, remotely sensed images or field survey results which confirm the condition of vegetation and soil previous to woodland creation.
+Refer to any maps, photographs, remotely sensed images or field survey results which confirm the condition of vegetation and soil before woodland creation.
 This will allow an estimate of the carbon stock onsite prior to the project taking place.

-- For non-tree biomass - Reference Natural England's Carbon Storage and Sequestration by Habitat 2021 (NERR094) or contact the Woodland Carbon Code Secretariat for further information on estimates of carbon stock of other shrubs and vegetation.
+- For non-tree biomass – Project developers should reference Natural England's Carbon Storage and Sequestration by Habitat 2021 (NERR094) or contact the Woodland Carbon Code team for further information on estimates of carbon stock of other shrubs and vegetation.

-- For soil carbon - Unless the project has undertaken specific soil carbon assessment prior to tree planting, then we will assume that the soil carbon content at the site at the start of the project can be derived from looking at the closest land use type in the table Soil Carbon Estimate Prior to Planting.
-Note we recognise these figures are the mean mass of soil carbon across each land use and country, and in reality there is a large variation.
+- For soil carbon - Unless the project has undertaken specific soil carbon assessment before tree planting, we will assume that the soil carbon content at the site at the start of the project can be derived from looking at the closest land use type.
+See Table 1 in Soil Carbon and the Woodland Carbon Code.

 Calculating changes to the baseline scenario over the project duration

-- using the Carbon Lookup Tables to estimate the likely changes to that stock over time
+o Using the carbon lookup tables to estimate the likely changes to that stock over time

-For soil carbon It is hard to predict what soil carbon changes would have occurred in a given baseline scenario, however, given that gains to soil carbon in the non-wooded baseline scenario are unlikely to be significant (≥ 5% of the project carbon sequestration over the duration of the project) for sites with an organic/peat layer 50 cm or less, projects can assume that there is no change over time to soil carbon in the baseline scenario.
+- For soil carbon.
+It is hard to predict what soil carbon changes would have occurred in a given baseline scenario.
+However, given that gains to soil carbon in the non-wooded baseline scenario are unlikely to be significant (greater than or equal to 5% of the project carbon sequestration over the duration of the project) for sites with with mineral or organomineral soil, projects can assume that there is no change over time to soil carbon in the baseline scenario.

 3.2 Carbon leakage